MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfclinkctrl-class.md

 ### Parameters
  [in] *bVCenter*
- `TRUE` to center the button text and bitmap vertically between the top and bottom of the link control; otherwise, `FALSE`.
-The default value is `FALSE`.
+ TRUE to center the button text and bitmap vertically between the top and bottom of the link control; otherwise, FALSE.
+The default value is FALSE.

  [in] *bHCenter*
- `TRUE` to center the button text and bitmap horizontally between the left and right sides of the link control; otherwise, `FALSE`.
-The default value is `FALSE`.
+ TRUE to center the button text and bitmap horizontally between the left and right sides of the link control; otherwise, FALSE.
+The default value is FALSE.

 ### Return Value
  A [CSize](../../atl-mfc-shared/reference/csize-class.md) object that contains the new size of the link control.